 You are eligible for a BOGFW if you are a dependent of a qualified Veteran, Congressional Medal of Honor Recipient, Victim of the September 11, 2001 terrorist attack, or deceased Law Enforcement/Fire personnel killed in the line of duty.
 Verification of eligibility from the appropriate agency is required.
 Students who are eligible for a special classification BOGFW will only have their enrollment fees waived.

-Under AB131, students who are registered as AB540 are entitled to apply for a BOGFW and should complete the BOGFW application at the link above.
-For students needing to qualify under the BOGFW-C, students with valid SSNs should complete the FAFSA application and students without SSNs should complete the California Dream Application.
+Under AB131, students who are registered as AB540 students are entitled to apply for a BOGFW and should complete the BOGFW application at the link above.
+For students needing to qualify under the BOGFW-C, students with a valid SSN should complete the FAFSA application and students without a valid SSN should complete the California Dream Application.
 For more information on AB540 eligibility and the California Dream Act, please click here.

 Important!
 Effective Fall 2016, there will be important eligibility changes to the BOGFW program.
 Students who are placed on academic and/or progress probation or Disqualified (DQ) in two consecutive primary terms (Fall/Spring) will lose eligibility for BOGFW.
 Click here for more information!